springernature/sushi/readme.md

 Data can be retrieved by posting a valid SUSHI request by providing the mandatory fields.

-The following report names are currently supported:
+The following reports are currently supported:

     TR (/reports/tr)
     TR_B1 (/reports/tr_b1)